testable-eu/sast-tp-framework/docs/How-to-write-discovery-rules-in-Joern.md

 ### 4. PHP

-Since the CPG for PHP is based on PHP bytecode and still under developement it doesn't support the full CPG spec:
+Since the CPG for PHP is based on PHP bytecode and it is still under developement it doesn't support the full CPG spec:

 For example it doesn't support constructs like `cpg.assignment`.